Cherry MX Red (MX1A) vs Cherry MX2A Red – Klassieke Linear vs Vernieuwde MX2A Linear

 Pros:

-• Widely available in prebuilt gaming keyboards
+• Widely available in prebuilt keyboards

 Cons: